Gregorio Luperini: Club career

-In July 2016 Luperini was signed another third-tier club Cremonese.
-He received number 14 shirt of the first team.
+In July 2016, Luperini was signed by another third-tier club, Cremonese.
+He received the number 14 shirt of the first team.
 Luperini made his competitive debut for the club in the third round of Italian Cup, as a substitute of Simone Pesce.

 However, on 31 August Luperini left for another Lega Pro club Pistoiese in another loan.
 He changed to wear no.17 shirt for Pistoiese.

 On 17 July 2019, he signed a two-year contract with Serie B club Trapani.
 After playing a full season with Trapani, he was released for free following the club's exclusion from professional football.
-Shortly thereaftere, he joined Serie C club Palermo on a free transfer.
+Shortly thereafter, he joined Serie C club Palermo on a free transfer.

 After two seasons with Palermo, the last of which ended with the Rosanero achieving promotion to Serie B through playoffs, on 18 August 2022 Luperini transferred to Perugia, reuniting with his former Trapani coach Fabrizio Castori.

+On 22 August 2023, Luperini signed a three-year contract with Ternana.
+After a single season with Ternana ended in relegation, on 19 July 2024 Luperini left Ternana to join Serie C club Catania on a three-year contract.